Deepr-ai/Deepr-ai/README.md

 ![](images/read_me-header.png)
 ## What is Deepr-ai?
-Deeper-ai is a beginner friendly neural network libary developed in Python and Cython.
-Deepr-ai is super simple and easy to use.
-Deepr-ai is made for a level 0 introduction to machine learning to get a understanding of the core consepts and to prepare the user for more advanced frame works (which deepr-ai might make in the future).
+Deeper-ai is a beginner-friendly neural network libary developed in Python and Cython, which aims to be simple and easy to use.
+Deepr-ai is made for a level 0 introduction to machine learning, helping others to gain a firm understanding of the core concepts and to prepare them for more advanced frameworks (which deepr-ai might make in the future).
 ## Documentation
 The documentation for Deepr-ai is still under construction, but you can check it out here: https://docs.deepr.dev/books/deeprai-docs
 ## What makes Deepr-ai diffrent from other machine learning libraries?
-With Deepr-ai's super easy and simple setup it requires almost no previous knowledge in Python, math, and machine learning to set up a model.
-However there are more advanced setting for more experanced users.
+Deepr-ai's incredibly easy and simple setup means that it requires almost no previous knowledge in Python, math, or machine learning to set up a model.
+However, there are more advanced settings as well (for more experienced users).
 ## Is Deepr-ai finished?
-Currently Deepr-ai is under devopment, regular updates are planned granted im in highschool so updates might be delayed.
-However Deepr-ai still has useful features and practical uses in its unfinished form.
+Currently, Deepr-ai is under devopment.
+Regular updates are planned (granted im in highschool so updates might be delayed).
+However, Deepr-ai still has useful features and practical uses in its unfinished form.

 <p align="center">
 Copyright 2023 Kieran Carter
 </p>